linked-db/linked-ql/README.md

 // The local database
 const db = new FlashQL({

-  // Called whenever a foreign origin needs a client async onCreateForeignClient(origin) {
+  // Called whenever a query references a foreign origin and needs a client async onCreateForeignClient(origin) {

     if (origin === 'primary') {